Home / About us / Access To Nutrition Foundation

 Access to Nutrition Foundation

-ATNF is currently (2016-2021) funded by the Bill & Melinda Gates Foundation, the Dutch Ministry of Foreign Affairs (DGIS), the UK Department for International Development (DFID) and the Robert Wood Johnson Foundation.
+ATNI is currently funded by the Bill & Melinda Gates Foundation, the World Health Organization (WHO, Irish Aid, Foreign, Commonwealth and Development Office (FCDO), Guys and St. Thomas’ Foundation and the Robert Wood Johnson Foundation.

 For more information, visit www.accesstonutrition.org.